KhaledElAnsari/RESTInTag/README.md

 # RESTInTag
-An upcoming plugin to ease the REST requests by making them work directly from the HTML tags it was inspired by [RestfulizerJs by Ifnot](https://github.com/Ifnot/RestfulizerJs) but with a different implementation
+A JavaScript plugin to ease the HTTP requests by making them work directly from the HTML tags. it was inspired by [RestfulizerJs by Ifnot](https://github.com/Ifnot/RestfulizerJs) but with a different implementation.

 # Install